Prepare your cup pieces that were cut from lace.

 You have to sew as shown here.

-If you cut my pattern as is, there is 8 mm seam allowance.
+If you cut my pattern as is, there is an 8 mm seam allowance.
 Arrange the needle position to be 8 mm from the edge.
 If you’re using your amount for seam allowance, move the needle according to your value.

 Sew the lower part for both cups.